 10 Things We Learned From Vanilla Ice's 1991 Autobiography, Ice by Ice

-Vanilla Ice turns 50 on October 31, which will either make you feel very old or compelled to ask a nearby senior who Vanilla Ice is.
-The hip-hop artist was best known for To the Extreme, his 1990 album that sold 7 million copies, and its breakout single, “Ice, Ice Baby.”
+Hip-hop artist Vanilla Ice is best known for To the Extreme, his 1990 album that sold 7 million copies, and its breakout single, “Ice, Ice Baby.”
 He also had a notable turn as himself in 1991’s Teenage Mutant Ninja Turtles II: The Secret of the Ooze before attempting to reinvigorate his career as a Rasta-infused rapper with dreadlocks after his initial novelty wore off.

 Before that happened, Ice (a.k.a.
 Robert Van Winkle) penned Ice by Ice, a 1991 “autobiography” that has no co-author byline but was probably written by a man named Randi Reisfeld, who is thanked by the rapper in the foreword for “putting my thoughts together.”
 At an economical 164 pages, it’s essential reading for anyone who wanted to know the name of Ice's signature hairstyle (“the beak”) or how women can grab his attention ("dressing super-sexy”).
 Here are 10 things we learned about the Iceman in this revealing paperback cash grab.

 1. Vanilla Ice cut his own hair.

 Even at the height of his fame, Vanilla Ice wouldn’t trust just anyone to get near his trademark pompadour that he dubbed “the beak,” with lines shaved into the sides and a light stripe whooshing through the front.
 To maintain the look, Ice preferred a DIY approach.
 “I sit where there’s a mirror behind me and hold another mirror in front of me,” he writes.
 “That way I can see my whole head.”